News

 7. Improving IT Modernization and Cybersecurity

 HUD’s information technology (IT) and cybersecurity systems are crucial to their operation.
-The report highlights challenges HUD faces in closing IT project management gaps which hamper technology modernization efforts, increasing cyber compliance and an elevating the cyber portfolio, and improving data protection and privacy
+The report highlights challenges HUD faces in closing IT project management gaps which hamper technology modernization efforts, increasing cyber compliance and elevating the cyber portfolio, and improving data protection and privacy

 8. Increasing Effectiveness in Procurement